Gjerrud/Blackjack/README.md

 # Blackjack
-Developed in NetBeans IDE including its layout libraries
+Hobby project developed in NetBeans IDE including its layout libraries.
+Code written with norwegian names on classes, methods and variables.